jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 ```

 `foo()` can run because not only did the static resolution of the `import ..` statement figure out what `foo` is during compilation, but it also "hoisted" the declaration to the top of the module's scope so it's available throughout the module.

+//TODO Kyle: This seems unclear to me as written.
+Would the following suggestion be OK? "`foo()` can run not only because the static resolution of the `import ..` statement figured out what `foo` is during compilation, but also because it "hoisted" the declaration to the top of the module's scope, thus making it available throughout the module."?

 Finally, the most basic form of the `import` looks like this: